 Until recently, very few British students decided to study in the Netherlands.
-This year has seen a massive change in the number of British students enrolling on Dutch degree courses and we expect that this will continue in 2013 and beyond.
+This year has seen a massive change in the number of British students enrolling on Dutch degree courses and we expect that this will continue for a foreseeable future.

-In the Netherlands there are now around 200 bachelor qualifications taught entirely in English and many more that include a significant English-language component.
-There are over 1,000 Masters programmes taught in English.
-You can search for degrees fully taught in English in our database of Dutch degrees.
+In the Netherlands there are now around 350 bachelor qualifications taught entirely in English and many more that include a significant English-language component.
+You can search for bachelor's degrees fully taught in English in our database of Dutch degrees.

-Studying abroad is a big decision to take.
+Studying abroad is a big decision to take; there are many things that you need to consider if you want to study in Holland.
+The application process, securing a student loan, finding accommodation will all be more complicated than going to a British university.
+Having said that, it doesn’t need to be that difficult and, as with most things, the more time you allow for the process, the smoother it will go.
 We hope that this website will answer a lot of your general questions but if there is anything specific you would like to ask us, please send us a message.